-[Editor's Note 3/17/10: While the information below is still useful — particularly how channels are used — we are in the process of updating this piece and will post the new version later this week.]
+[Editor's Note 3/17/10: While the information below is still useful — particularly how channels are used — we also published this related and updated piece.]

 “Communication is key” is one of those business-isms, like “Culture eats strategy for breakfast,” that seem to appear in most of the articles I read about organizational culture.
 It’s not misplaced.
 Open, honest, and respectful communication is a key ingredient in high performing teams and organizations.

 At Fractured Atlas, about 25% of our staff work in ten different states, 50% more work at least one day a week remote, and the remaining 25% of us work five days a week out of our midtown Manhattan headquarters (that is, unless we happen to be traveling.)
 We never all work in the same physical location except for four days a year during our annual Oktechberfest.
 When I mention this to people, one of the first questions they typically ask is, “How do you communicate with each other if you’re all not in the same physical space?”
 Short answer: It depends.

 We use Gmail for Business and a Skype-like phone system, but that’s just the beginning.
 We use Flowdock, and Zoom, and Basecamp, and Trello.
 Google Docs, our Helpdesk, and an Internal Knowledge Base (IKB).
 A knowledge base that includes an article about how to use these various communication channels: